saleh-bin-sumida/saleh-bin-sumida/README.md

-- 👋 Hi, I’m Saleh Mohammed
-- 👀 I’m interested in coding and building softwars
+## Hello there!
+My name is Saleh Mohammed and I'm a software enthusiast.
+I'm passionate about coding and writing software that can make a difference in people's lives.
-- 🌱 I’m currently learning c++ programming language and algorithms
+Currently, I'm learning C++ programming language and algorithms to improve my skills and knowledge.
-- 💞️ I’m looking to collaborate on building projects
-- 📫 How to reach me ...
-My Email salhbnsmyd3@gmail.com
+I'm always looking for new opportunities to collaborate on exciting projects.
+If you're interested in working together, feel free to reach out to me at salhbnsmyd3@gmail.com.

+Thank you for taking the time to read my profile README.
+I look forward to connecting with you soon!